szabogyula/szentiras.hu/docker/Readme.md

 A fancy SMTP mail catcher with mail format analyser, and with API for easy testing.

-The smtp port is "localhost:1025" or in the docker network: "mailpit:1025".
-The web ui at "http://localhost:8025".
+The smtp service is at "localhost:1025" and in the docker network: "mailpit:1025".

+The web ui at [http://localhost:8025](http://localhost:8025).

 #### composer

 It installs the php dependencies with the composer.phar that's in the repo root folder.
 Changing the composer.json you should run the service again to install/update the php dependencies.

-It runs and exit.
+It runs and exits.

 #### node